This page provides an overview only of the requirements for funeral directors about registering a death.

 Funeral directors don't need to register stillbirths, but you might need to complete paperwork under the Cemeteries and Crematoria Act 2003.

 If the Victorian resident dies overseas, you usually don't need to register the death in Victoria.
 The death should be registered in the country where the person died.
-However, an overseas death may be registered in Victoria if the decease person:
+However, an overseas death may be registered in Victoria if the deceased person:

 - Normally lived in Victoria